EscHaleem/Hotel-Website/README.md

 # Hotel-Website
 The hotel website is a responsive website created with the mobile-first approach.
-It showcases various apparments that tourists could rent out during their stay at various locations.
+It showcases various apartments that tourists can rent out during their stay at various locations.

 ## Table of Contents